The official blog of the Lung Institute.

 Avoid foods like bread, which contain refined carbohydrates, and instead opt for whole grain foods, such as quinoa, bulgur or millet.
 Diets that are high in carbohydrates can cause an increase in carbohydrate production, which is why it’s important to avoid refined carbohydrates, which place more stress on your lungs.
 Whole grains, on the other hand, provide nutrition and energy for the body.

 Eating well can help to reduce the severity of symptom flare ups for people with COPD.
-Stem cell therapy is another way that you may be able to improve your quality of life with COPD.
+Cellular therapy is another way that you may be able to improve your quality of life with COPD.
 To learn more, contact us today by calling (800) 729-3065.